 Changing your lifestyle can be difficult and does not happen overnight.
 Those who work with a coach to reach their goals are more successful and less likely to give up when things get difficult.
 Coaches are amazing for accountability, advice, health help, goal setting, and organizing expectations in a realistic timeline.
 Look at it this way: People use a wedding coordinator to help them oragnize food, timelines, expectations, etc. and that is for an event that lasts 1 day.
 So why are you not using a health coach to help you organize all of these same things for something that will last a lifetime?
 In addition you’re getting to help decide your future and gain a deeper undestanding of what lies ahead.
 Investing in yourself is one of the best things you can do for yourself. – Kenna Vaughn, Senior Health Coach

 The scope of our information is limited to chiropractic, musculoskeletal and nervous health issues as well as functional medicine articles, topics, and discussions.
 We use functional health protocols to treat injuries or chronic disorders of the musculoskeletal system.
 To further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.

-The information herein on "Health Coaching in El Paso: Part 2" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Health Coaching in El Paso: Part 2" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.